sanvi1855544/eeg_preprop_rag/README.md

-# EEG-PreProp-RAG, inspireed by CodeRAG-Bench
+# EEG-PreProp-RAG, inspired by CodeRAG-Bench

 Our CS 159 Project does RAG on a corpus of strictly EEG repositories.
 This is a modification of the code repository for the project ["CodeRAG-Bench: Can Retrieval Augment Code Generation?"](https://code-rag-bench.github.io/).